MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/bitmaps/pixel-bits.md

 As expected, calling `SetPixel` 65,536 times is the least effeicient way to set a bitmap's pixels.
 Filling an `SKColor` array and setting the `Pixels` property is much better, and even compares favorably with some of the `GetPixels` and `SetPixels` techniques.
 Working with `uint` pixel values is generally faster than setting separate `byte` components, and converting the `SKColor` value to an unsigned integer adds some overhead to the process.

-It's also interesting to compare the various gradients: The top rows of all three platforms are the same, and show the gradient as it was intended.
+It's also interesting to compare the various gradients: The top rows of each platform are the same, and show the gradient as it was intended.
 This means that the `SetPixel` method and the `Pixels` property correctly create pixels from colors regardless of the underlying pixel format.

 The next two rows of the iOS and Android screenshots are also the same, which confirms that the little `MakePixel` method is correctly defined for the default `Rgba8888` pixel format for these platforms.